christianrfg/ga_pso/README.md

 # Particle Swarm Optimization (PSO)

-One Paragraph of project description goes here
-This project show how to implement the Particle Swarm Optimization (PSO) to maximize a function.
-All code are write in Python 3.x and Jupyter Notebook.
+This project show how to implement the Particle Swarm Optimization (PSO) to minimize/maximize some function.
+All codes are writen in Python 3.x and Jupyter Notebook.
+Most part of the code are implemented in Jupyter Notebook.
+The notebook explains the PSO method by one brief description given by Wikipedia.
+Also, in the notebook, it's implemented the pseudo-code and we running one example in a specific function.

 ## Getting Started